evolutionaryscale/esm-partner/iac/terraform-aws-esm-partner/README.md

 ## Contributing

 Contributions, improvements, and feedback are welcome.
-Please see our CONTRIBUTING.md for guidelines on how to contribute.
+Please file a bug or reach out by email to contact us.